DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-06-06-studio-update-may.md

 <h3 class="post-h3">AKA: The very important pillar that ties the entire game together.</h3>

 Fortunately, with the power of friendship and Max’ amazing PCG tools, we were able to flip it on its head and create something entirely new within a week.
-Below are some screenshots that show what the hub used to be like and what it is right now.
+Below are some super-highly-exclusive screenshots that show what the hub looks like right now!

 <img class="img-fluid post-image w-100" src="/assets/img/blog/hub1.jpg">